Substance Abuse Resources in Chicopee Drug Rehab, Alcohol Rehab & Detox

 Chicopee Partial Hospitalization Programs

 A partial hospitalization program has many similarities to a residential treatment program except that the patient spends the night at home after the program wraps up for the day.
 If his or her home environment isn’t suitable, the patient can stay in another safe place close to the hospital.
 After detoxing, the patient may undergo a comprehensive course of therapeutic counseling at the facility.
 Partial hospitalization allows patients to remain in contact with their families while they learn the life skills necessary to resist substances.

 Chicopee Outpatient Treatment Programs

 An outpatient treatment program can be a continuation from residential and partial hospitalization programs, or it can be an option for a patient suffering from a mild form of addiction.
 The advantage of an outpatient program is that the patients are able to continue with their normal lives including work and family responsibilities.
 Counseling and therapy may continue for a longer period until the person in recovery has regained emotional and psychological strength and is able to function comfortably in society.

 Each treatment option has its advantages and disadvantages.
 Residential programs are beneficial because the patient is able to focus fully on recovery, while partial hospitalization and outpatient treatment allow for some flexibility.
-To stay near home during treatment, consider a drug rehab center in Chicopee, MA or an alcohol rehab center in Chicopee, MA.
-Some nationally recognized treatment centers like The Recovery Village can offer all the three options, or even a combination.
+To stay near home during treatment, consider a drug rehab center or an alcohol rehab center.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.